OpenZeppelin/openzeppelin-labs/upgradeability_using_eternal_storage/readme.md

-# Upgradeability using generic Eternal Storage
+# Upgradeability using Eternal Storage

 The idea of this approach is to allow us to upgrade a contract's behavior, using the same generic storage structure for any contract.
 This is a set of mappings for each type variable which could be accessed or modified inside the